brightcove/brightcove-player-sdk-ios-oux/README.md

-# Brightcove OnceUX Plugin for Brightcove Player SDK for iOS, version 6.4.2.589
+# Brightcove OnceUX Plugin for Brightcove Player SDK for iOS, version 6.4.3.616

+## Deprecation Notice:

+The OnceUX Plugin is being replaced by the SSAI Plugin for Brightcove Player SDK for iOS.
+All OnceUX features are available in SSAI.
+Refer to the "Migrating OnceUX to SSAI" section of this README for details on upgrading your application.

 Supported Platforms
 ===================